King Edward VI School, Lichfield: Recent developments

 The present King Edward VI School was created in 1971 by the merger of the grammar school with Kings Hill secondary modern school which had been built on an adjacent site in the 1950s to cater for the City's expanding population.
 The premises of the former Kingshill School are referred to as Bader Hall in recognition of Douglas Bader, the World War II fighter ace, who opened that school in 1959.
 The original grammar school area is referred to as 'Johnson' after Dr Samuel Johnson, the famous British author who was educated at the school and lived in Lichfield for a time.

-The school's success as a comprehensive school owes much to the merging of two strong and successful traditions; on the one hand, the tradition of academic excellence associated with the grammar school and, on the other, the modern school tradition of care and support for the individual.
-Academic challenge and care for the individual remain the twin guiding principles of the school today.

 In 2008 a new music block built was built which includes state of the art rooms and an ecological design.
 Around the same time a new sixth form block was built where sixth form students can relax and socialise.
 It also contains four class rooms used exclusively for sixth form lessons.

-School Council

-The aim of the School Council is to provide a forum for the discussion by students' representatives of issues raised by students or staff and which affect the life of the school.

-Academic performance

-It gets good results at GCSE and A-level.
-The A-level results are consistently amongst the top schools in Staffordshire.